 This lemon scented herb called by Paracelsus “elixir of life” has been used to enhance the mood and alleviate anxiety and insomnia for thousands of years.
 However, it’s medicinal benefits don’t stop there.
-Melissa officinalis also called balm mint, honey plant or bee balm heart’s delight also helps with menopause or menstrual cramps.
+Melissa officinalis also called balm mint or honey plant or heart’s delight also helps with menopause or menstrual cramps.
 In addition it may ease pain and discomfort from indigestion.

 Every time I am in the backyard it delights my senses with its lemony fragrance that also attracts honey bees.
 In fact its latin name Melissa means “honey bee” and it was planted in ancient times around beehives to encourage bees to be happy and stay together.